Hewis44/Cat_Board/README.md

 | **Total**                          |                      |     |                  | **$130**         |

-Total cost for Neon Beats comes to approximately ₹11,645 or about $130
+Total cost for Cat Board comes to approximately ₹11,645 or about $130